rapideditor/location-conflation/README.md

 # location-conflation

-🧩 Define complex geographic regions by including and excluding country codes and GeoJSON shapes.
+🧩 Define complex geographic regions ([geofences](https://en.wikipedia.org/wiki/Geo-fence)) by including and excluding country codes and GeoJSON shapes.

 ### What is it?

 **Location-conflation** is a tool for generating [GeoJSON](https://geojson.org/) features by including and excluding other locations and shapes.

+It is useful for generating geofences in a declarative way, so your application doesn't need to bundle or fetch so much geodata.

 ⚡️ Try it now!:  https://ideditor.github.io/location-conflation/